Overview of Provision

 Breakfast will be included and served until 8.15am for children accessing the morning club.
 Dinner will be served from 4.30pm for children attending the after school provision (dietary requirements will be taken via the application pack).

-Different price tariffs are in place, please click the link below to access a full breakdown of associated costs.
+Different price tariffs for children from EYFS to Year 6 are in place, please click the link below to access a full breakdown of associated costs.

 Drop off and Collection